 - Order any other relief determined by the judge

-If you are accused of domestic violence or an act that would award someone a Peace Order, it is important to discuss your legal matter with an attorney.
-Not only will you face this civil case, you most likely will face a criminal case, depending on the matter.
+If you are accused of domestic violence, it is important to discuss your legal matter with an attorney.
+Not only will you face this civil case, you most likely will face a criminal case and a possible family law involving child custody, depending on the matter.
 Our firm’s criminal defense practice provides effective representation to clients in and around Baltimore, Maryland.
 Being convicted of a crime or issued a Protective/ Peace Order can have a devastating effect on your life.
 Contact our firm to discuss your legal situation.